fillydss/masters-thesis-FV/README.md

 XGBoost 3.2.0

-matplotlib 3.11.0 (Only for figures - ADD FINAL VERSION OF FIGURES SCRIPT)
+matplotlib 3.11.0 (Only for figures - ADD FINAL VERSION OF FIGURES SCRIPT + ADD REQUIREMENTS TXT FINAL VERSION)

 Install dependencies with: